sanglx-teko/integration-teko-id/confidential/README.md

 ## How to use

-- First, import `lib.identity_client` into your sourcecode.
+- First, import `iam.identity_client` into your sourcecode.
 I.E:

 ```python
     from lib.identity_client import IdentityClient